 - Domestic Graduate: To complete the application process, you must return the signature page found at the end of the on-line application, the $45 application fee, statement of interest, autobiographical sketch, three letters of recommendation, official transcripts from ALL colleges and universities attended, and GRE scores.
 If you are interested in being considered for graduate assistantships and fellowships, enclose a letter with your materials and send one directly to the department.

-- International Graduate: To complete the application process, you must return the signature page found at the end of the on-line application, the $45 application fee, statement of interest, autobiographical sketch, three letters of recommendation, official transcripts (not photocopies) from ALL colleges and universities attended sent directly from the Registrar's Office, GRE scores, TOEFL scores, and a statement of financial resources.
+- International Graduate: To complete the application process, you must return the signature page found at the end of the on-line application, the $45 application fee, statement of interest, autobiographical sketch, three letters of recommendation, official transcripts (not photocopies) from ALL colleges and universities attended sent directly from the Registrar's Office, GRE scores, and TOEFL scores.

-- Professor Carolyn Byerly, Ph.D., University of Washington
+- Professor Carolyn M. Byerly, Ph.D., University of Washington

 - Assistant Professor Natalie Hopkinson, Ph.D., University of Maryland